 As we sightsee in this city of 600 square miles, you will recognize the difference between the old and the new India.
-Overtime, Delhi has been governed by the Turks, the Rajputs, the Mughals, Afghans and the British with each leaving their mark.
-Since the 10th Century there were seven cities and consequently a mixed history.
-“Old Delhi” was constructed by the Mogul Emperor Shah Jehan and was the city of the Mughals.
-Up to today it is well maintained with narrow alleys, forts, mosques, bazaars and usual medieval lodgings.
+Delhi has been governed by the Turks, the Rajputs, the Mughals, Afghans and the British with each leaving their mark.
+Since the 10th Century, there have been seven cities and consequently a mixed history.
+“Old Delhi” was constructed by the Mogul Emperor Shah Jehan in the seventeenth century and was the city of the Mughals.
+It is well maintained with narrow alleys, forts, mosques, bazaars and the usual medieval lodgings.
 Between 1911-1931 during the time of British rule “New Delhi” was built.
 This capacious, multi-gardened, green city, that showcases spectacular buildings and wide avenues was designed by Sir Edwin Lutyens.
-Breakfast is the first item on today’s itinerary and then we take a tour through the city in the old part of Delhi.
-The old town dated back to the 7th century was built as the capital of the Mughal empire by Emperor Shah Jahan, whose headquarters were based in Agra up until then.
+Breakfast is the first item on today’s itinerary and then we take a tour of the old part of Delhi.
+The old town dated back to the 7th century was built as the capital of the Mughal empire by Emperor Shah Jahan, whose headquarters had been based in Agra up until then.

 Our first stop is the UNESCO World Heritage Site Red Fort, a remarkable fortification from the 17th Century, hedged in by a red stone 33m high wall.
 Inside this site you will find grand courtyards, marble palaces, and beautiful gardens.
-Just a short distance away is the Friday Mosque, Jama Masjid, that was constructed in 1656 with contrasting red sandstone and white marble and has a holding space of about 20,000 people; it is the biggest mosque in India.
-That will be our next stop.
+Just a short distance away is the Friday Mosque, Jama Masjid, constructed in 1656 with contrasting red sandstone and white marble and has a holding space of about 20,000 people; it is the biggest mosque in India.
 This mosque located on a small hill, gives a fantastic view of the busy streets and active bazaars.
-Taking a drive in Rickshaw is perhaps the best way to be on the narrow alleys and streets of old Delhi.
+Taking a drive in a Rickshaw is perhaps the best way to take in the narrow alleys and streets of old Delhi.
 Here you will find yourself as a part of the electrifying Indian energy.

 We will explore New Delhi further after lunch.
 This time, it will be a section of this city that is not as naturally developed as other areas of old Delhi.
 Its infrastructure was designed with stately government Palaces and the exceptional Rajpath.
 In terms of the more modern era, our trip will take us to the office of the President, Rashtrapati Bhawan.
-The President house is a fusion of the usual Indian architecture and other aspects are of Western origin.
+The President’s house is a fusion of the usual Indian architecture and of Western origin.
 It’s a colorful mix that represents the architectural flavors of various religions in India.
 Take for instance the chattris (dome-shaped pavilions) a depiction of Hindu architecture, the dome displays Buddhist architecture and not to be left out are the colonnades from the period of British rule.
-As we tour the government quarters we can view and be impressed by the buildings with their distinct colonial stamp, However, for security purposes there are a number of restrictions on this tour.
-It is also a good time to visit the renowned India Gate, which is believed to be a copy of the Arc de Triomphe in Paris.
+As we tour the government quarters we can view and be impressed by the buildings with their distinct colonial stamp, However, for security purposes, there are a number of restrictions on this tour.
+It is also a good time to visit the renowned India Gate, often compared to the Arc de Triomphe in Paris.
 The India Gate was constructed as a memorial to the 90,000 soldiers who died during World War 1.

 The Qutub Minar Complex will be the next stop.
-On this location, we will visit two UNESCO World Heritage monuments along with a variety of other monuments and buildings that represent the start of the Muslim era in India.
+We will visit two UNESCO World Heritage monuments along with a variety of other monuments and buildings that represent the start of the Muslim era in India.
 Overpowering the complex is the Qutub Minar the tallest block tower in the world at 72 m high.
 It is not only spectacular in size but also in design with detailed Islamic calligraphy, grooved columns, protrusive balconies and colored sandstone.
-This structure was constructed as a victory tower, celebrating the Muslim’s triumphant invasion of the Rajput Hindu kingdoms in India, with the setting up of the Slave Dynasty in 1192.
+This structure was constructed as a victory tower, celebrating the Muslim’s triumphant invasion of the Rajput Hindu kingdoms in India, with the setting up of the Mamluk Dynasty in 1192.
 It also carries the title of the first mosque to be built in Delhi after the Islamic triumph of India.
 Alai Darwaza the major south gate to the Qutub Mosque will be the next high point of our tour.
 This arched gateway was built in 1311 by Ala-ud-din Khilji of the Delhi Sultanate and is adorned with red sandstone, latticed stone screens and tiled white marble.
-It is also the first building in India where the methods of Islamic architecture were used and highlights the outstanding workmanship of the local and Turkish artisans who worked on it.
-The thought is that the slave dynasty domes and arches were false but Ali Darwaza represented the earliest examples of India’s authentic arches and domes.
+It is also the first building in India where the methods of Islamic architecture were used and highlights the outstanding workmanship of the local and Turkish artisans.
+The thought is that the Mamluk dynasty domes and arches were false but Ali Darwaza represented the earliest examples of India’s authentic arches and domes.

-Our final visit will be to Laxmi Narayan Temple which is well-known as Birla Temple, a Hindu place of worship that is still in use, where people are able to pray to the gods Shiva, Lakshmi, Hanuman, Ganesh, Durga or Krishna.
-It was constructed by the industrialist JK Birla in 1939 consecrated to the goddess of Wealth, Goddess Lakshmi, and her console Narayan, the Preserver.
+Our final visit will be the Laxmi Narayan Temple which is well-known as Birla Temple, a Hindu place of worship that is still in use, where people are able to pray to the gods Shiva, Lakshmi, Hanuman, Ganesh, Durga or Krishna.
+It was constructed by the industrialist JK Birla in 1939 and consecrated to the goddess of Wealth, Lakshmi, and her consort Narayan, the Preserver.
 The architectural design is superb and its colors of chocolate brown and honeycomb gold are a beautiful sight to behold.
 The lovely interior and the friendliness of the locals combine to create a spiritual and energizing atmosphere.
-Overnight in Delhi!
+Overnight in Delhi.

-Today we will venture even further into Delhi!
-Starting with the Lotus Temple, which is famous more so for its Sydney Opera House look.
+Today we will venture even further into Delhi, starting with the Lotus Temple, which is famous for its Sydney Opera House look.
 It is a Baha’i place of worship dedicated to the unification of all religions.
 The Lotus Temple is a spectacular sight with 27 unconnected marble petals forming a structure of nine sides with a stunning likeness to a lotus flower and is one of the prized architectural structures in India.
-We will then make a stop and visit the Akshar Dham Temple, the most expansive temple complex in India, taking 5 years, millions of hours of labor and 7,000 skilled sculptors to complete.
-The Swami Narayan Akshardham reflects 10,000 years of Indian culture and is an interesting method of architecture, having no cement or lime in its structure but only the use of interlocking stones.
+We will visit the Akshar Dham Temple, the most expansive temple complex in India, taking 5 years, millions of hours of labor and 7,000 skilled sculptors to complete.
+Also known as the Swami Narayan Akshardham, it reflects 10,000 years of Indian culture and is an interesting method of architecture, having no cement or lime in its structure but only the use of interlocking stones.
 In the main shrine in the temple, there is a 150 kilo Gold Statue and the overall temple is simply blissful.

-Any tour of India must include a visit to National Museum in Delhi.
-This outstanding institution is more than a museum, ever since it was opened in 1983 the National Museum Institute of Art, Conservation and Museology also became a university, training people how to preserve India’s rich heritage.
-You will find thousands of artifacts that uncover 5000 years of history of India and the world.
+Any tour of India must include a visit to the National Museum of Delhi.
+This outstanding institution is more than a museum.
+Ever since it was opened in 1983 the National Museum Institute of Art, Conservation and Museology also became a university, training people how to preserve India’s rich heritage.
+You will find thousands of artefacts that uncover 5000 years of history of India and the world.
 The galleries are roomy and spacious and it will take hours to complete your tour of the largest museum in India.
-Explore the extraordinary remnants of the lost civilizations of Indus Valley and Harappan.
-View the ancient artifacts of Central Asia, including the exotic silk paintings from the 1st century AD, along with tribal masks, sculptures, Indian textiles, musical instruments, old coins of the Dutch, Portuguese, and Danish, miniature paintings and weapons such as the old battle-axe from 1739 AD.
-The displays spread over three floors and provides a functional education and conservation program.
+Explore the extraordinary remnants of the lost civilizations of the Indus Valley and the Harappan.
+View the ancient artefacts of Central Asia, including the exotic silk paintings from the 1st century AD, along with tribal masks, sculptures, Indian textiles, musical instruments, old coins of the Dutch, Portuguese, and Danish, miniature paintings and weapons such as the old battle-ax from 1739 AD.
+The displays spread over three floors and provide a functional education and conservation program.

 As sunset draws nigh, we will visit the Humayun Tomb, a Mughal mausoleum from the 16th century that has been designated a UNESCO Site.
-You will experience a jaw- dropping moment at the first sight of this exquisitely Persian designed wonder, which looks more like a royal palace than a tomb.
-Its beauty transcends to another level at sunset, when the red and white marble of the tomb glows gloriously, while hedged in by a well – manicured garden that was created to look like the Quran’s paradise garden.
+You will experience a jaw-dropping moment at the first sight of this exquisite Persian wonder, which looks more like a royal palace than a tomb.
+Its beauty reaches another level at sunset, when the red and white marble of the tomb glows gloriously, while hedged in by a well-manicured garden that was created to look like the Quran’s paradise garden.
 The building of Humayun’s tomb was initiated by his widow Hamida Banu Begum, who started the construction for her late husband in 1565, nine years after his death.
 It was completed in 1572.
 The size and symmetry, from the Moorish domes to the structure’s width, perfectly combine both Persian and Mughal elements that would later inspire the design of the Taj Mahal.

-You will be picked up from your New Delhi Hotel early in the morning and transported to the railway station for a thrilling air-conditioned, high speed train ride to Amritsar.
-You are guaranteed an experience of a lifetime; simply put just traveling on a train in India gives that experience and you will see for yourself.
-Imagine that the train is a town on wheels with everything possible traveling in it and you will get the picture.
+You will be picked up from your New Delhi Hotel early in the morning and transported to the railway station for an air-conditioned, high speed train ride to Amritsar.
+Traveling on a train in India is an experience: imagine that the train is a town on wheels with everything possible traveling in it and you will get the picture.
 It will take 6 hours and you will be treated with breakfast and snacks along the way, however, you should also bring along a few extra snacks to ensure that you are satisfied.

 After you have arrived in Amritsar around 13:40pm, the driver will take you to your accommodation, where have time to rest and relax.
 Then the afternoon tour begins!